nsidc/granule-metgen/README.md

 #### Optional Configuration Elements
-Some attribute values may be read from the .ini file if the values can't be gleaned from or don't exist in the science file(s), but are known for the data set.
-The utilization of these is typical for data sets comprising non-CF/non-NSIDC-compliant science files, and (almost certainly) all data sets not comprising netCDF files.
-This approach assumes the attribute values are the same for all granules seeing as there's only one .ini file for a given data set.
-These values must be manually added to the .ini file, as none of them are prompted for in the `metgenc init` functionality.
+Some attribute values may be read from the .ini file if the values can't be gleaned from—or don't exist in—the science file(s), but whose values are known for the data set.
+Use of these elements can be typical for data sets comprising non-CF/non-NSIDC-compliant netCDF science files, as well as non-netCDF data sets comprising .tif, .csv, .h5, etc. This
+approach assumes the attribute values are the same for all granules considering
+there's only one .ini file for a given data set.
+The element values must be manually added to the .ini file, as none of them are prompted for in the `metgenc init` functionality.

 See this project's GitHub file, `fixtures/test.ini` for examples.